 IOEP will receive increased funding moving forward.
 One-fifth of state construction funds will go to the IOEP by FY24, which will significantly increase the amounts available for interstate improvements.
-This increase should help address local concerns about interstate improvements, which localities view as a state or federal responsibility.
+This increase should help address local concerns about interstate improvements, which localities view as the state's responsibility.